Coronavirus continues to sweep across the Netherlands and the globe. Here’s up-to-date information, as it happens, on COVID-19 in Holland.

 Current measures in effect

-- Do not travel abroad unless absolutely necessary.
-Domestic travel is still possible for those who wish to go to a cabin or bungalow, provided the same measures apply as in the home.
+- Domestic travel is also possible for those who wish to go to a cabin or bungalow, provided the same measures apply as in the home.

 Below are the standard measures that are additionally in effect:

-- In addition to the national measures in place, municipalities can also implement their own measures.
-For example, Amsterdam has requested that people only come to the capital if they absolutely have to — not for a day trip.
+In addition to the national measures in place, municipalities can also implement their own measures.

 What should I do if I think I have coronavirus?